-Research at our university strengthens its profile through cooperation and collaboration across subjects, departments and faculties.
-Here too, our flat hierarchies and faculty structures promote the close interdisciplinary cooperation.
+As regards research, our university's profile is characterised by cooperation and collaboration across disciplines, departments and faculties.
+Here, too, our flat hierarchies and faculty structures promote close interdisciplinary cooperation.
 Another unique feature is the performance-based allocation of resources through our Committee on Research (AFF) along with a comparatively modest basic funding for our professorships.

-These profile areas highlight the drive for cross-departmental and even cross-faculty collaboration as well as the interconnection between the Cluster of Excellence, the Graduate School and our Institutional Strategy.
+These research profile areas highlight the close collaboration across our departments and faculties as well as the interconnection between our Clusters of Excellence, our Graduate Schools and our Institutional Strategy.

 Scientific profile-building is always a dynamic process.
 This is why we continually review and develop our research profile areas.
 Currently active in Konstanz are:

-- five research groups and two Research Training Groups of the German Research Foundation (DFG) as well as
+- six research groups and five Research Training Groups of the German Research Foundation (DFG) as well as

-Furthermore, the university is a partner in numerous EU-networks and projects.
+Furthermore, the university is a partner in numerous EU networks and projects.
 Our research profile also benefits greatly from our location in the tri-border area Germany – Austria –Switzerland.
-Through our close cooperation with the Swiss Canton of Thurgau, two institutes have been established:

-Researchers at the University of Konstanz are regularly recognized for their research achievements: the Gottfried Wilhelm Leibniz Prize has already been awarded six times to researchers in Konstanz.
-Our strength in research is also highlighted on a regular basis through the DFG Funding Ranking.
+Researchers at the University of Konstanz are regularly recognised for their research achievements: the Gottfried Wilhelm Leibniz Prize has already been awarded six times (since 1989) as well as the Balzan Prize three times (since 1996, recently in 2017 and 2018) to researchers in Konstanz.
+Our outstanding strength in research is also highlighted on a regular basis by the DFG Funding Ranking.

-We are continuously improving international visibility.
-Our aim is to attract outstanding international researchers and students in order to enhance the university’s excellence in research and teaching.
+We are continuously improving our international visibility.
+Our university attracts outstanding international researchers and students to ensure excellence in research and teaching.
 We maintain partnerships with excellent research-oriented universities around the world.
-Through these efforts, the University of Konstanz is guaranteeing its international competitiveness while enhancing its orientation towards regional and international partnerships at the same time.
+Through these efforts, the University of Konstanz is guaranteeing its international competitiveness while simultaneously enhancing its orientation towards regional and international partnerships.
 In the Times Higher Education World University Ranking 2016 we placed 175 worldwide.
-One of the reasons for this good result is the high number of international researchers.
+One of the reasons for this good result is the high proportion of international researchers at our university.

-Integration within the region, especially in terms of our role as an important regional employer, is of crucial importance: of the 2,150 university employees, 1,100 are researchers or academics, and 900 work in the research support sector.
+The university considers a constructive integration within the region, especially in regard to its role as an important regional employer, to be of crucial importance in its planning and decision-making processes: of the 2,150 university employees, 1,100 are researchers or academics, and 900 work in the research support sector.